timtuxworth/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 The value of this parameter is the id of driver that will be associated with this port (interface).

+Each enabled bus/driver will use 12k of memory with defaults.

 For example, the most common setup will have one driver and all interfaces will be connected to it.
 The :ref:`CAN_P1_DRIVER<CAN_P1_DRIVER>` and :ref:`CAN_P2_DRIVER<CAN_P2_DRIVER>` parameters in this configuration should be set to 1 (first